oktadev/okta-blog/_source/_posts/2021-01-22-okta-puppet.md

 }
 ```

-After installing the agent binaries, the code:
+After installing the agent binaries, the `okta-asa-sample.pp` code:

 - Defines the name of your server in ASA (canonical name),
 - Enrolls your server into the ASA project using the enrollment token you got in the previous section